hyperskill/hs-test/README.md

 - multiple types of tests in a simple unified way (without stdin, with stdin, files, swing)
 - generating learner-friendly feedback (filtering stack-traces, hints)

-For the documentation you can go here:
+To learn how to use this library you can go here:

 ## Requirements and build